Dean Martin’s Tea Dance House in Palm Springs, CA (Listed for $1.8 Million)

 Dean Martin the titan of stage and screen was also a titan of the west Hollywood party scene in the 60s and 70s.
 This is evidenced by a quick look through his famous home in Palm Springs known eponymously as the “Tea Dance House.”
 We can almost hear the echoes of what might have been the most epic cocktail parties in America.

 Anyone who knows the first thing about American comedy is familiar with the legend of Dean Martin.
-A star of the stage, screen, and a roast-master supreme, Dean Martin has been called “the King of Cool” by his friends and contemporaries.
+A star of the stage, screen, and a roast-primary supreme, Dean Martin has been called “the King of Cool” by his friends and contemporaries.
 He managed to walk the line between groundbreaking comedy and maintaining a place in the hearts of mainstream America in the 1940s and 50s.

 Martin passed away in 1995 at age 78, but his legacy lives on- partly in the form of his $1.8 million home in Palm Springs, CA. Known as the “Tea Dance House,” the Martin home has a 2,342 square foot floor plan and has all of the markers of high style and class that were typical of the 1960s.
 It was a primary hangout for the “Rat Pack” of which Martin was a ranking member, and it’s easy to see why with its lavish and easy-going pool area, backed by the long profile of the building itself.